LeidyGil/leidygil.github.io/SQL_English.md

 -- Create a query that combines both tables including the duplicate rows.
 SELECT * FROM empleados1 UNION ALL SELECT * FROM empleados2;

--- Introduction to INTERSECT
+### Introduction to INTERSECT
 -- The INTERSECT operator is used to combine two SELECT statements and return the results that are found in both queries.
 -- We can find the common clients using INTERSECT as follows:
 SELECT nombre FROM clientes1 INTERSECT SELECT nombre FROM clientes2;

--- Select common elements from "lista1" and "lista2":
+-- SELECT common elements FROM "lista1" and "lista2":
 SELECT * FROM lista1 INTERSECT SELECT * FROM lista2;

--- The EXCEPT operator
+### The EXCEPT operator
 -- The EXCEPT operator in SQL is used to return all rows in the first query that are not present in the second query.
 -- In other words, EXCEPT returns only the rows that are part of the first query but not the second query.
 -- We can use EXCEPT to find the names that are in 'Tabla1' but not in 'Tabla2' with the following query: